Barcelona news: 'Messi = good' - Valencia send spy to La Liga leaders | Goal.com

 The 'spying mission' comes in the wake of the controversy surrounding Leeds United coach Marcelo Bielsa , who recently admitted to questionable methods of research on every side he plays.

+Sergi Roberto extended the lead before Barca's dynamic duo Luis Suarez and Messi put the gloss on the performance late on.

+Guilherme Arana pulled one back but Ernesto Valverde's side were not to be denied as they remain course to win the competition for a fifth season in a row.

-Following the match, Messi hit out at accusations Barca were willing to throw away the competition having lost the first-leg 2-0.
+Following the match, Messi hit out at accusations Barca were willing to throw away the competition having lost the first game.

 "It was said that we threw the cup or that we didn't want it, or maybe my message was misinterpreted at the beginning of the season," Messi told Barca TV.